Lucca Tuscany, Italy Travel Guide

 Lucca's cuisine is rooted in traditional Tuscan cooking, emphasizing simplicity and locally sourced ingredients.
 Historically, robust and hearty, it focuses on natural flavors.

 High-quality extra virgin olive oil is prominent.
-Fresh vegetables like beans, kale (cavolo nero), and artichokes are staples.
+Newly picked vegetables like beans, kale (cavolo nero), and artichokes are staples.
 Local meats (pork, wild boar, rabbit), cured meats (prosciutto, salumi), and Pecorino cheese are common.
 Unsalty bread (Pane toscano) is a regional characteristic.

-Lucca has specific dishes, fitting into the broader Tuscan culinary tradition.
+Lucca has certain dishes, fitting into the broader Tuscan culinary tradition.

-The nearby Garfagnana region (mountainous north) influences some dishes with heartier, more rustic ingredients like spelt and chestnuts.
+The nearby Garfagnana region (mountainous north) influences some dishes with heartier, more rustic ingredients including spelt and chestnuts.

 Flavors tend to be savory, often with aromatic herbs like rosemary and sage.